Charlie Carrick

-Charles Ben D. Carrick (born 25 June 1986) is an English actor.
+Charles Ben D. Carrick is an English actor.
 He made his feature film debut in Molly Maxwell (2013).
 In 2016, he won a Leo Award for his performance in the film The Devout (2015).

 Early life

-Carrick was born on 25 June 1986 in Newcastle upon Tyne, and grew up in the suburb of Jesmond.
+Carrick was born in Newcastle upon Tyne, and grew up in the suburb of Jesmond.
 He attended the Royal Grammar School.
 He was 13 when he discovered acting through a school production of A Midsummer Night's Dream.
 After completing his A Levels, Carrick worked at a local bar for six months to save up for his studies at the Vancouver Film School, graduating in 2006.
 He was inspired by his grandfather, who temporarily worked in Canada; Carrick's mother had been born in Montreal before the family returned to Tyneside.

 Personal life

 As of 2017, Carrick and his wife Nina live in London and Guelph.

+Outside of his acting career, Carrick is an avid football player and fan, possessing an encyclopedic knowledge of 1990s English football.
+He has noted that he frequently plays recreationally to stay in shape.